danafd/PROTAccess/README.md

 ## Example file

 The example file *ID_list.txt* found on this github page can be cloned and used to test this program.
+The Uniprot page this list was downloaded from can be accessed by following this [link](https://www.uniprot.org/uniprot/?query=annotation%3A%28type%3Adisease+anxiety%29&sort=score).
 Here, the short flags will be used instead of the long flags for simplicity.
 Please refer to the above section for a description of each flag.

 The below commad would create a folder for each UniProt ID found in the file and store the NCBI RNA transcripts in it.
 It would also display the gene name and ID and the number of trascripts for this UniProt ID as extracted from NCBI.